Conservation and Improvement of Adequate Working Environment

 At GS Yuasa Group, labor and management are working as one to reduce long work hours and encourage employees to take annual paid leave with the aims of improving work efficiency and enhancing creativity at work by making sure employees stay physically and mentally healthy.

-Examples of initiatives to provide variation in work style
+Examples of initiatives to provide variation in work style (GS Yuasa International Ltd.)

 • Setting one "no overtime" day a week